Kailyn Lowry Baby: ‘Teen Mom’ Star Trying To Win Back Fans After Horrible Divorce?

 And if that wasn’t enough, Lowry is also sharing the heart-bursting moments on social media, including how she can now see the baby moving around in her belly.
 This is always an exciting moment for expectant mothers.
 No word on whether the baby’s father is enjoying these moments as much as Kailyn, as fans have no idea who he is.
 He hasn’t been on Teen Mom 2 and fans haven’t seen anything about him on social media.
 It is possible that they will see him on Teen Mom 2 next season or possibly see him on her social media platforms.

-“Can see baby moving around from outside my belly now,” Lowry gushed on the social media network, adding later in defense of herself, “Whoever decided to twist my words and say I’m not keeping my baby is a f*cked up individual.”
+“Can see baby moving around from outside my belly now,” Lowry gushed on the social media network, adding later in defense of herself, “Whoever decided to twist my words and say I’m not keeping my baby is a f**ked up individual.”

 What do you think of Kailyn Lowry’s tweets about the baby?
 Do you think this Teen Mom 2 star trying to make everything positive again, as she’s moving on from the divorce and trying to focus on this next chapter of her life?